Udall says VA should investigate NM, entire service network after alleged cover-up scheme at Phoenix VA

 Arizona, New Mexico and part of Texas fall under the same Veterans Integrated Service Network (VISN 18).

 “I am outraged about reports that VA officials charged with caring for men and women who risked their lives for our nation would concoct such a despicable scheme just to cover up incompetence,” Udall said.
 “As many as 40 deaths have reportedly already been linked to this mismanagement and cover up, which has been brought to light through whistleblower accounts.
 Especially as we move to hire a New Mexico VA Health Care director, we need to know soon whether this problem exists in New Mexico and the rest of VISN 18.
 Our nation’s veterans have earned – and deserve – the best care we can provide, and the VA officials responsible need to be held accountable.”

-A signed copy of the letter is available at this LINK
+A signed copy of the letter is available at this LINK.
+The text follows:

 The Honorable Eric K. Shinseki